Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 The stress energy tensor is a normal-ordered product of the fields and its derivatives.
 In complex coordinates~$z = x + it$ and $\overline{z} = x - it$, the stress-energy tensor has a holomorphic $T_{zz}$ component for which one may deduce that

 and hence the theory has central charge~$c =1$.
 For details from the conformal field theory point of view, see~\cite{francesco2012conformal}.
-Because the theory is free, it can be described rigorously in the algebraic framework.
-This will also be our perspective, and we will briefly review the algebraic approach to the Dirac fermion in \cref{sec:prelim}.
+One approach to a mathematical formulation of quantum field theories is the algebraic approach, which allows a rigorous description of certain quantum field theories.
+This is in particular the case for free field theories, such as the Dirac fermion.
+We will briefly review the algebraic approach to the Dirac fermion in \cref{sec:prelim}.
 In this approach, in order to have well-behaved operators, one usually `smears' the fields.
 That is, for some function $f$ one defines

 From a physical perspective the smearing function is justified by the fact that one can only probe the system at some finite scale.